 Why FasPsych is the Premier Choice for Telepsychiatry Services in FQHCs

-FasPsych’s telepsychiatry services are custom-built for organizations like FQHCs, focusing on underserved populations in rural and tribal areas.
+FasPsych’s telepsychiatry services are custom-built for organizations such as FQHCs, hospitals, and clinics, focusing on underserved populations in rural and tribal areas.
 Their HIPAA-compliant platform integrates seamlessly with EHR systems like Epic and Cerner, ensuring workflow continuity without added logins.
 The platform is designed with full HIPAA compliance and security in mind.
 FasPsych’s team can assist FQHCs with documentation, credentialing, and technical support to streamline telehealth operations, including offering an employee assistance program (EAP) for mental health support and billing.
+FasPsych also assists organizations in establishing panel agreements with payers, such as insurance companies or health plans, to ensure proper billing and reimbursement.

 Standout features for FQHC telepsychiatry include:

 Unlike broad telehealth providers, FasPsych prioritizes compassionate, evidence-based virtual mental health care, trusted by nearly 130 organizations nationwide.
 FasPsych’s ability to support FQHCs extends to helping them meet federal requirements for services administration and compliance, including EHR integration and reporting.
+Achieving the Joint Commission’s Gold Seal is recognized as a mark of quality and safety in telepsychiatry services, demonstrating FasPsych’s commitment to high standards and patient care.
 Payment parity is critical for telehealth because it ensures coverage for tele-BH services is equivalent to in-person services.
 FQHCs should advocate for payment parity and long-term reimbursement security for telehealth services to ensure telepsychiatry sustainability and continued access to care.

 Technology and Infrastructure: Building a Seamless Telepsychiatry Experience for FQHCs